Yadav420dilip/Calculator/README.md

 # Calculator

- This is scietific calculator made for purely android devices version>=6.0 For calculation trignometric, log, exponential value jsevaluator library use https://github.com/evgenyneu/js-evaluator-for-android
+ This is scientific calculator made for purely android devices version>=6.0 For calculating trignometric, log, exponential value jsevaluator library use https://github.com/evgenyneu/js-evaluator-for-android.